Zero-cycles in families of rationally connected varieties: Cohomological Chow groups of zero-cycles

 There is a canonical surjection $\CH^{LW}_0(X) \to \CH^{BK}_0(X)$ (see \cite[Lem.
 3.10]{Binda2018}).
-The definition of the Levine--Weibel Chow group \cite{LeWe85} predates the definition of the Binda--Krishna Chow group \cite{Binda2018}.
-The Binda--Krishna Chow group is more flexible and easier to handle since it often allows to work with curves which are regularly embedded in $X$ (see \cite[Lem.
+The definition of the Levine-Weibel Chow group \cite{LeWe85} predates the definition of the Binda-Krishna Chow group \cite{Binda2018}.
+The Binda-Krishna Chow group is more flexible and easier to handle since it often allows to work with curves which are regularly embedded in $X$ (see \cite[Lem.
 3.5]{Binda2018}).
-It is not known if the Levine--Weibel and Binda--Krishna Chow group coincide in general, unless $X$ is a reduced quasi-projective scheme of dimension $d\ge 1$ over an algebraically closed field $k$ and either (i) $d \le 2$, (ii) $X$ is affine, or (iii) ${\rm char}(k) = 0$ and $X$ is projective (see \cite[Thm.
+It is not known if the Levine-Weibel and Binda-Krishna Chow group coincide in general, unless $X$ is a reduced quasi-projective scheme of dimension $d\ge 1$ over an algebraically closed field $k$ and either (i) $d \le 2$, (ii) $X$ is affine, or (iii) ${\rm char}(k) = 0$ and $X$ is projective (see \cite[Thm.
 3.17]{Binda2018}).
 Similar questions may be asked for $j\geq 1$.

 \begin{lemma} \cite[Prop.
 1.4]{LeWe85} Suppose that $X$ is reduced and purely $1$-dimensional.
 Then there is a canonical isomorphism \end{lemma}